sebgl/htpc-download-box/README.md

   volumes:
     - ${ROOT}/downloads:/downloads # downloads folder
     - ${CONFIG}/config/transmission:/config # config files

+deluge:
+  container_name: deluge
+  image: linuxserver/deluge:latest
+  restart: unless-stopped
+  network_mode: service:vpn # run on the vpn network
+  environment:
+    - PUID=${PUID} # default user id, defined in .env
+    - PGID=${PGID} # default group id, defined in .env
+    - TZ=${TZ} # timezone, defined in .env
+  volumes:
+    - ${ROOT}/downloads:/downloads # downloads folder
+    - ${CONFIG}/config/deluge:/config # config files
 ```

-Notice how transmission is now using the vpn container network, with transmission web UI port exposed on the vpn container for local network access.
+Notice how transmission and/or Deluge is now using the vpn container network, with Transmission and/or Deluge web UI port exposed on the vpn container for local network access.

-You can check that transmission is properly going out through the VPN IP by using [torguard check](https://torguard.net/checkmytorrentipaddress.php).
+You can check that Transmission and/or Deluge is properly going out through the VPN IP by using [torguard check](https://torguard.net/checkmytorrentipaddress.php).
-Get the torrent magnet link there, put it in Transmission, wait a bit, then you should see your outgoing torrent IP on the website.
+Get the torrent magnet link there, put it in Transmission and/or Deluge, wait a bit, then you should see your outgoing torrent IP on the website.

 ![Torrent guard](img/torrent_guard.png)